Samplasion/blog/_posts/2020-06-12-what-was-announced-during-the-ps5-reveal-event.md

 image: "/assets/uploaded/schermata-2020-06-12-alle-09-26-18.png"

 ---
-It's currently 09:30PM UTC when I'm writing this and Sony's PS5 conference is over.
+It's currently 09:30PM UTC of June 11 when I'm writing this and Sony's PS5 conference is over.
 Maybe you missed it, and want to know what was announced.
 Worry not, I've got you covered!

 <h3 class="title is-3">Games</h3>